Azure/apiforfhir-migration-tool/docs/README.md

 				```
 			2. Open the cloned project in Visual Studio.
 			3. Sign into your Azure account in visual studio [link](https://learn.microsoft.com/visualstudio/azure/how-to-sign-in-with-azure-subscription?view=vs-2022).
-			4. Configuration setting
-			5. Publish the function from visual studio [link](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-vs?tabs=in-process#publish-to-azure).
+			4. Publish the function from visual studio [link](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-vs?tabs=in-process#publish-to-azure).
-			6. Once the publish of function app completed.
+			5. Once the publish of function app completed.
 The migration app will auto start the export-import process as the function app is time trigger.

 ## Export FHIR Data from API for FHIR server